luanarium/bashtoys/README.md

-# Add the code with nano
+# Add code with nano

-Here's a brief walkthrough of adding the code to `.bashrc` via nano:
+Here's a brief walkthrough of adding code to `.bashrc` via nano:

 1. Open nano editor by running: